- Academic Advising

 No credit is given for audited courses.
 Each auditor must do all the work required of a student enrolled in the course for credit, except take examinations.
 Fees and tuition for auditing are the same as those charged when courses are taken for credit.
 Audit status must be indicated in writing to the Office of Student Services no later than the end of the first week of the session in which the class is to be audited.

 Franklin University participates in a cross-registration system with the other colleges and universities in the Higher Education Council of Columbus (HECC).
-These institutions are Capital University, The Columbus College of Art and Design, Columbus State Community College, DeVry University (Columbus, Ohio location only), Ohio Dominican University, The Ohio State University, Otterbein College, and the Pontifical College Josephinum.
+These institutions are Capital University, The Columbus College of Art and Design, Columbus State Community College, DeVry University (Columbus, Ohio location only), Ohio Dominican University, The Ohio State University, Otterbein University, and the Pontifical College Josephinum.

 Cross-registration allows full-time students at Franklin University to register for enrichment classes at other HECC institutions.
 Students will register, pay tuition and receive grades at Franklin University.
 To participate, undergraduate students must have earned at least 24 credit hours at Franklin University and must have a minimum cumulative grade point average of 2.00.
 Course selection is limited to one per trimester and may not be more than a total of three per lifetime.
 Also, students may not cross-register for a course that is available at Franklin University.
 Cross-registration is not permitted during Summer Trimester.